Caellian/clunky/README.md

 Some components are expensive to redraw without Clunky keeping track

 ## Build

 ### Linux

 #### wlroots

-To build Clunky for wlroots based compositors (Sway, Wayfire, ...) use the `wlr` feature:
+To build Clunky for wlroots based compositors (Sway, Wayfire, Hyprland, ...) use the `wlr` feature:

 ```sh
 cargo build --release --features wlr